GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### Adding people to a software project increases the total effort necessary in three ways: the work and disruption of repartitioning itself, training the new people, and added intercommunication.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts